QuadSpinner/Gaea-Docs/Reference/Nodes/Primitive--Constant.md

+---
+uid: Primitive--Constant
+title: Constant
+---

-Constant is perhaps the simplest node in Gaea.
+nConstant is perhaps the simplest node in Gaea.
 It creates a uniform, blank terrain of the height specified.

 | Setting    | Values      | Description                      |
 | :--------- | :---------- | :------------------------------- |